 A UNIQUE MODEL

 Puy du Fou is a group of companies principally consisting of a non-profit organisation and a simplified limited company (Société par Actions Simplifiées - SAS), both under French law.
 The non-profit organisation organises the Cinéscénie and owns the SAS that manages the Puy du Fou (60 evening and daytime shows, 4 period villages, 25 restaurants and 6 themed hotels).
-This model is one of the Puy du Fou’s main strengths, thanks to the combined activity of 4,000 volunteers (at Cinéscénie) and over 2,200 permanent and seasonal employees at the Puy du Fou.
+This model is one of the Puy du Fou’s main strengths, thanks to the combined activity of 4,000 volunteers (the 28 evenings of Cinéscénie) and over 2,200 permanent and seasonal employees at the Puy du Fou.
 Both entities ensure their future by funding the Puy du Fou Académie - a primary school specialising the the arts, which was founded in 2015.
 They also fund the Académie Junior.
 This a centre for arts training was founded in 1998 and now trains more than 600 young people in performing arts and theatre technology disciplines each year.
 Finally, since 2010, Puy du Fou has exported its artistic expertise worldwide, helping to create theme parks and shows inspired by its French model.
 Today, Puy du Fou International has projects in progress all over the world and two shows have already been produced in Great Britain and the Netherlands.

 NOT ONE PENNY OF PUBLIC FUNDING